makersacademy/chitter-challenge/README.md

 - A table "auth" for Authentication
 - a table of cheets
 - a table for each comment thread, linked to cheets by id
-- a timestamp for each cheet
+- a timestamp for each cheet CHECK